coledie/SemanticNewsParser/README.md

 ## Quick start
 Paste this into any Claude conversation to recreate the tool.
 It will run directly in claude client, additions will be saved until you clear browser cache.

+# Whenever claude api gets web access this will work

 ```
 Create a web-based semantic news scanner React component that: